Philemon Embel: Controversies

 In 2009, the Waigani Committal Court committed Embel to stand trial in the National Court over the misappropriation of K165,000 in 2006.
 This money was provided by the Southern Highlands Provincial Government for the construction of a new church.
 Embel has sought to overturn the ruling and filed a Judicial Review in August 2011 at the National Court in Waigani, asking it to review the decision of the Committal Court.

 In December 2011, Embel was accused by Minister of Planning Sam Basil of having received K51 million from the National Government from 2005 to 2011.
 Embel said that he did not know anything about this K51 million, and that he was aware of money going into his district treasury but did not know the purpose of these funds.
 He called on Basil to check why so much money was being pumped into his district without Embel's knowledge.

-In December 2011, Embel was also accused by Markham MP Koni Iguan of being responsible for K1.2 million of "missing" public funds, from K20 million allocated by the Somare government for the PNG NRL Bid.
-Prime Minister Peter O'Neill said he was aware of the missing money and was being urged to act through the Executive National Council to stop funds being accessed.

 In April 2012, Embel admitted to physically assaulting a parliamentary staff member during an argument about his unpaid travel entitlements.

 Embel may face disciplinary charges from the Parliamentary Privileges Committee as a result of the incident.